 FAQs

-The Sierra de la Capibara National Park is an exciting tourist destination for anyone interested in history and archeology, as well as nature and hiking.
+The Serra do Capivara National Park is an exciting tourist destination for anyone interested in history and archeology, as well as nature and hiking.
 Enjoy your visit!